Skip to main content

 Content-Type: application/json

 Always respect the Retry-After header.
-Sending requests before the window resets may extend your cooldown.
+Requests sent before the fixed window resets keep returning 429 until Retry-After elapses.

 Client-side rate limiter